 The philosopher, linguist and poet Jean Gebser (1905–1973) envisaged what he named as an integral structure of consciousness, where dualistically opposed categories give way to a more holistic kind of knowing.
 It is happening, and in my work I explore the possibilities of such a world, where as genuine individuals we do become free of the dichotomies that bedevil all facets of society, and from the perspective of the essence of self, participate in that integral revolution.

 I have two children from my marriage to theatre director and painter, the late Peter Oyston.
-My daughter Dominique is a classically trained singer and my son Ben an environmental geologist, and I have four grandchildren.
+My daughter Dominique is a classically trained singer who leads The Goddess Voice Academy and my son Ben an environmental geologist, and I have four grandchildren.
 I live and work in leafy and cosmopolitan urban Melbourne with my husband, writer, mathematician and spiritual scientist, Stephen Cugley.
 We enjoy travel and regularly attend concerts and exhibitions in the rich cultural life of this city.
 I nurture our courtyard garden which connects me with nature.
 It’s an oasis where I can delight in the birds making fountains as they splash in the birdbath.